AMReX-Codes/amrex/Docs/source/building/building.rst

         make -j 4 USE_OMP=FALSE

-In order to clean a previously compiled version:
+If you updated the AMReX or PICSAR files in your `warpx_directory` through a `git pull` or if you would like to clean a previously compiled version:

 ::